flyteorg/flyte/flyteidl/protos/docs/service/index.rst

 REST and gRPC interface for the Flyte Admin Service
 ===================================================

-This section provides all endpoint definitions that are implemented by the Admin service.
+This section provides all endpoint defintions that are implemented by the Admin service.

 `Admin service raw protos <https://github.com/flyteorg/flyteidl/blob/master/protos/flyteidl/service>`__